-- Chemistry GSAs (Master's and Ph.D. students in the Department of Biomedical and Chemical Engineering and Sciences) - CRC
+- Chemistry GSAs (master's and doctoral students in the Department of Biomedical and Chemical Engineering and Sciences) - CRC

 - Math GSAs (master's and doctoral students in the Department of Mathematical Sciences) - MAC

 - Computer Science GSAs (master's and doctoral students in the Department of Computer Engineering and Sciences) and members of Upsilon Pi Epsilon - CS Help Desk

 - Physics GSAs (master's and doctoral students in the Department of Aerospace, Physics, and Space Sciences)